InasAdalia/ShotWise-Upload-Post-Demo/README.md

   Images are stored, fetched and displayed from Supabase storage via its public Url.

-  Usage of the above api's/libraries can be found in '/server' directory.
+  Usage of the above api's libraries can be found in '/server' directory.

 ## /Client

 This frontend can be locally hosted or accessed via website: (https://shotwise-upload-demo.netlify.app/)

 ## /Server